Kugaaruk Airport

 Kugaaruk Airport (IATA: YBB, ICAO: CYBB), formerly known as Pelly Bay Townsite Airport, is located at Kugaaruk (formerly known as Pelly Bay) in Nunavut, Canada.
 It is operated by the government of Nunavut.

 History

 The airport was built by the Government of Canada in 1968 as Pelly Bay Townsite Airport and renamed in 1999.

 Facilities

-The terminal building a tower are the only building at the airport.
+The terminal building, which includes a tower, is the only building at the airport.